Nick Thomas (theatre producer): Pantomimes

 Thomas began producing pantomimes at The Charter Theatre Preston in 1982.
 In 1999 he bought E&B Productions (Theatre) Ltd, a rival pantomimes producer.
 In 2003 he bought Midas Productions Ltd a second rival producer.
 Qdos Entertainment (Pantomimes) Ltd is now the world's largest producer of pantomimes.

 In the 2017-2018 season the company produced 35 pantomimes at theatres across Britain, including His Majesty's Theatre, Aberdeen, and the Grand Opera House in Belfast.

 In April 2021, Nick & Sandra Thomas sold Qdos Pantomimes Ltd to Crossroads Live Holdings UK Ltd Live entertainment acquisition vehicle partnered in the US by Raven Capital Management LLC, and chaired in the UK by David Ian.

 Pantomime at the London Palladium

 In 2016 Thomas was Executive Producer for the Qdos production of Cinderella – the first pantomime to be produced at the London Palladium for almost 30 years.
 The show received two Olivier-award nominations in the Best Entertainment & Family and Best Costume Design categories at the 2017 Olivier Awards.

 In 2017 Thomas was Executive Producer for the Qdos Production of Dick Whittington at the London Palladium.
 The show won the Olivier Award for Best Entertainment and Family at the 2018 Olivier Awards at an awards ceremony at The Royal Albert Hall on 8 April 2018.

-On 27 April 2018, Qdos Entertainment announced that pantomime would return to the London Palladium once again, with Thomas and Harrison's production of Snow White slated for the 2018-2019 season.
-The production will star Dawn French, Julian Clary, Paul Zerdin, Nigel Havers, Gary Wilmot, Vincent Simone & Flavia Cacace.
+In 2018 Snow White starred Dawn French, Julian Clary, Paul Zerdin, Nigel Havers, Gary Wilmot, Vincent Simone & Flavia Cacace.

+In 2019 Goldilocks and the Three Bears starred Paul O'Grady, Julian Clary, Paul Zerdin, Nigel Havers, Gary Wilmot and Janine Duvitski.

+In 2020 Pantoland at the Palladium starred Julian Clary, Ashley Banjo & Diversity, Paul Zerdin, Nigel Havers, Gary Wilmot, Charlie Stemp, Jac Yarrow & Beverley Knight.